fallenblood7080/Unity-Extension-Method/README.md

 ## How do I dive in and get started?
 working.... go to wiki section for contribution

 ## Where can I turn for help if I'm stuck?
+Feeling a bit stuck and need some friendly advice?
+No worries, we've got your back!
+Just swing by our Discussion Page on GitHub.

 ### Contributors
 <a href="https://github.com/fallenblood7080/Unity-Extension-Method/graphs/contributors">